top of page

 • Partners dealing with trauma, burnout, financial stress, or major life transitions

-Whatever brought you here — repeated arguments, emotional distance, trust wounds, or simply feeling lonely together — EFT meets you with compassion and practical tools that actually work.
+Whatever brought you here — repeated arguments, emotional distance, trust wounds, or simply feeling lonely together — EFT helps couples better understand the emotions and attachment patterns driving their relationship struggles so lasting change becomes possible.

 Our Approach with Jennifer Vulgan

-At Fircrest, Jennifer Vulgan specializes in couples counseling using Emotionally Focused Therapy (EFT).
+At Fircrest, Jennifer Vulgan's work is deeply rooted in Emotionally Focused Therapy, an attachment-based approach that helps couples create stronger emotional bonds and interrupt painful relational cycles.
 She brings a warm, grounded presence to every session as she helps you identify the cycles where your relationship keeps getting stuck and the ways to create change for a lasting secure connection.

 Jennifer tailors the sessions to what you and your partner need.
-Some couples benefit most from learning better communication tools.
-Others need deeper work healing old wounds so they can finally feel safe with each other again.
+Some couples need help slowing down reactive patterns and understanding the emotions underneath them.
+Others are working to rebuild emotional safety after years of feeling disconnected.
 She also brings experience supporting neurodivergent couples who may process emotions and conflict differently.

 What to Expect in Your First Session